Peter Bush (businessman): Early life and family

-Bush is the son of a Methodist minister and media personality, the Reverend Roger Bush OBE, and was born in Bulli, New South Wales.
+Bush is the son of a Methodist minister and media personality, the Rev Roger Bush, and was born in Bulli, New South Wales.
 He was educated at Newington College (1964-1970) and Macquarie University.
 He married Adrienne Chartres on 17 August 1981 and is the father of a daughter and son.

 Business career

 He has been Chairman and CEO of Schwarzkopf Australasia and has held senior marketing positions with AGB McNair, Unilever, Johnson & Johnson and Arnott's.
 He was Managing Director of McDonald's Australia Limited from 2005 until retiring in 2010 due to ill health.
 In December 2011 he was appointed chairman of Nine Entertainment Co and he resigned in 2013.

 Sporting

 Bush is a past Commodore of the Cruising Yacht Club of Australia and headed the inquiry into the storm ravaged 1998 Sydney to Hobart Yacht Race.